 3400 kilometers in 21 days !!

 Here we reached 3400 kilometers.

 Then we were suddenly in my home town Valkenswaard.
-Just a little further and I would be home.
+Just a little further, and I would be home.
 Bram needed to cycle an extra 7 km to Westerhoven.
-I had already cycle those on day 1.
+I had already cycled those on day 1.